Professor (1962 film): Plot

-Sita Devi Verma (Lalita Pawar), situated in Darjeeling is the guardian to two young women (Nina and Rita) and two school children (Bunty and Munnu) in her care.
+Sita Devi Verma, established in Darjeeling is the guardian to two young women (Nina and Rita) and two school children (Bunty and Munnu) in her care.
 She is a strict guardian and the four often disobey her and create mischief behind her back.
 She is looking for a professor as a tutor, her only condition being that he should be above 50 years of age.
-Pritam Khanna (Shammi Kapoor), a young college graduate in dire need of work, applies for the job and get dejected after being rejected due to his age.
+Pritam Khanna, a young college graduate in dire need of work, applies for the job and get dejected after being rejected due to his age.
 The same day, he discovers his mother (Pratima Devi) has an advanced stage of tuberculosis and needs hospitalization.
 Due to financial difficulties, he disguises himself as an older professor and takes the job.

 The women do not want a professor and try every trick in the book to defame the professor in the eyes of Sita Devi.
 Pritam soon catches on and defeats them at their own game.
 He falls in love with Nina and woos her as a young man in the city.
 Chaos ensues when Sita Devi develops feelings towards old Prof. Khanna and Pritam has to romance the two ladies in different disguises at the same time.